BranTregare/CS50-CPP26/PS1/credit/README.md

 - **Compile-time:** Includes `static_assert` tests in `credit_test.cxx` to validate logic at build time.
 - **Runtime:** Uses [Catch2 v3](https://github.com/catchorg/Catch2) for unit tests in `credit_runtime_test.cxx`.

+### Compile-Time Failure as a Feature

+In this project, some invalid credit card inputs — such as numbers with more than 16 digits — are caught **at compile time**, not at runtime.

+Example: Overlong Input (Compile-Time Error)

+This test is intentionally commented out in `credit_test.cxx`:

+    // static_assert(test_validate(41111111111111112222ULL) == CardType::INVALID, "Too long");

+Why Does This Fail?

+Internally, credit card digits are stored in a fixed-size buffer:

+    std::array<std::uint8_t, 16> digits_;

+When `vectorise_number()` is called on a number with more than 16 digits, it attempts to write past the end of this buffer.
+Because the logic is marked `constexpr`, this triggers a compile-time failure.

+What’s the Benefit?

+- No runtime length checks are needed inside the Luhn logic.
+- The compiler enforces structural constraints before the program is built.
+- It demonstrates a fail-fast and safe-by-construction design.

+How to Teach This

+This is a great moment to explain:

+- The power of `constexpr` for enforcing correctness.
+- That the compiler isn’t just for translation — it can also act as a verifier.
+- Why defining limits as part of types and compile-time logic improves program safety.

+Optional: Make the Failure Explicit

+You can define a helper for visibility:

+    constexpr void assert_valid_input_size(std::uint64_t number) {
+        static_assert(num_digits(number) <= MAX_DIGITS, "Card number too long for digit buffer");
+    }

+And use it in your test file like this:

+    // assert_valid_input_size(41111111111111112222ULL); // Compile-time error

+This makes it clear why the program won’t compile, rather than just triggering an error deep inside the digit buffer logic.

 ---

 ## 📁 Project Layout